Legend (Bob Marley and the Wailers album)

 Legend is a compilation album by Bob Marley and the Wailers.
-It was released in May 1984 by Island Records.
-It is a greatest hits collection of singles in its original vinyl format and is the best-selling reggae album of all-time, with over 12 million sold in the US, over 3.3 million in the UK (where it is the seventeenth best-selling album) and an estimated 25 million copies sold globally.
-In 2003, the album was ranked number 46 in Rolling Stone magazine's list of the "500 Greatest Albums of All Time", maintaining the ranking in a 2012 revised list, but dropping to number 48 in the 2020 revised list.
+It was released on 7 May 1984 by Island Records.
+It is a greatest hits collection of singles in its original vinyl format and is the best-selling reggae album of all time, with more than 18 million copies sold in the US, more than 3.3 million in the UK (where it is the 17th-best-selling album) and an estimated 25 million copies sold globally.
+In 2003, the album was ranked number 46 in Rolling Stone magazine's list of the "500 Greatest Albums of All Time" and maintained the ranking in a 2012 revised list.

-As of 14 March 2023, Legend has spent a total of 773 nonconsecutive weeks on the US Billboard 200 albums chart—the second longest run in history.
-Also, as of 10 March 2023, it has spent 1,072 weeks in the top 100 of the UK Albums Chart—the third longest run in the chart's history.
+As of November 2025, Legend has spent a total of 913 nonconsecutive weeks on the US Billboard 200 albums chart—the second-longest run in the chart's history.
+Also, as of November 2025, it has spent 1,212 weeks in the top 100 of the UK Albums Chart—the third-longest run in that chart's history.